jmqd/simul/README.md

-`simul` is a discrete-event simulation library aimed at high-level use-cases to quickly simulate real-world problems and run simulated experiments.
+`simul` is a discrete-event simulation library for running high-level simulations of real-world problems and for running simulated experiments.

 `simul` is a *discrete-event simulator* using *incremental time progression*, with [M/M/c queues](https://en.wikipedia.org/wiki/M/M/c_queue) for interactions